Die Linke: Russia

 The party has a mixed stance towards the Russo-Ukrainian War.
-Gregor Gysi has described Russia as state capitalist, and the party has called the annexation of Crimea by the Russian Federation and the Russian military intervention in Ukraine to be illegal; however, Gysi commented that older elements of the party have a strong penchant for Russia and the Soviet Union.
+Gregor Gysi has described Russia as state capitalist, and the party has called the annexation of Crimea by the Russian Federation and the Russian military intervention in Ukraine illegal; however, Gysi commented that older elements of the party have a strong penchant for Russia and the Soviet Union.
 The party declared in May 2014 that Ukraine should not receive any kind of support from Germany as long as there are fascists inside its government.
 Some members and former members of the party (like MP Andrej Hunko, who has since left the party and joined BSW) are strong supporters of the Donetsk People's Republic and Luhansk People's Republic.

 China

-The party takes a friendly stance towards China; Sevim Dağdelen, former deputy leader of Die Linke in the Bundestag (now BSW), criticized EU commission president Ursula von der Leyen's speech calling for a new EU policy towards China, saying that "[t]he EU and its member states want to challenge the emerging power China, including through military means."
+The party takes a friendly stance towards China; Sevim Dağdelen, former deputy leader of Die Linke in the Bundestag (now BSW), criticized EU commission president Ursula von der Leyen's speech calling for a new EU policy towards China, saying that "the EU and its member states want to challenge the emerging power China, including through military means."

 Israel

 On 22 October 2023, in the wake of Hamas's attack on Israel, Martin Schirdewan, former co-chair of Die Linke, spoke at a Berlin demonstration in solidarity with Israel.

 During a Berlin party congress on 11 October 2024, the Berlin party branch passed a resolution condemning Hamas's attack on Israel, declaring that Hamas's attack does not justify that the Israeli military breaks international law, affirming Israel's right to exist, accusing the anti-Zionist left of antisemitism, calling for the release of all hostages held by Hamas, demanding that the German government stops the supply of weapons to Israel, and expressing support for a two-state solution.
 A week later and after heated discussions, the federal party congress approved a different declaration, in which they welcomed "the International Court of Justice's efforts to prevent a genocide", and the references to the anti-Zionist left were watered down.
 In disagreement with the federal resolution, five prominent members from Berlin abandoned the party.

 In December 2024, the Palestinian-German activist Ramsis Kilani was expelled from Die Linke by a party arbitration panel for alleged antisemitism reported by Der Tagesspiegel, which critics of Die Linke's pro-Israel stance claim is distorted, falsified, and taken out of context.
 Der Tagesspiegel was previously found in court to have falsely accused a pro-Palestinian art venue of antisemitism.

-Die Linke criticized Friedrich Merz's decision to invite Israeli Prime Minister Benjamin Netanyahu to Germany, despite an arrest warrant issued against him by the International Criminal Court (ICC).
+Die Linke criticized Friedrich Merz's decision to invite Israeli Prime Minister Benjamin Netanyahu to Germany, due to an arrest warrant issued against him by the International Criminal Court (ICC).
 Jan van Aken said, "If Vladimir Putin comes to Germany, then this arrest warrant must be implemented.
 The same applies to Netanyahu."